-In Revise Us Again, I argued at length that the Christian life is becoming who you already are.
+In Revise Us Again, I argued at length that the Christian life is becoming who you already are and that’s about your identity in Christ.

 In Ephesians, Paul says two times to “speak the truth in love” to one another.
-In context, Paul is exhorting God’s people to remind one another of who they are in Christ … to remind one another about the new self into which they have been made … to remind one another of their true identity.
+In context, Paul is exhorting God’s people to remind one another of their identity in Christ … to remind one another about the new self into which they have been made … to remind one another of their true identity.
 Something that’s all too easy to forget.

 If you have received Jesus Christ as Savior and Lord, here’s a list of who you really are.
-Marvel at the epic greatness of your Lord and what He has done for you.
+Marvel at the epic greatness of your Lord and what He has done for you to shape your identity in Christ.

 You are complete in Christ, who is the Head of all principality and power (Colossians 2:10).